-Anthropology is the study of people of the past and present in their cultural, biological and material contexts.
-From human evolution to endangered languages, cultural diversity to health disparities, Anthropology seeks answers to some of today's most complex questions.
+Anthropology is the study of people and cultures of the past and present in their cultural, biological and material contexts.
+From human evolution to endangered languages, cultural diversity, to health disparities, Anthropology seeks answers to some of today's most complex questions.
 How are we alike?
 What makes us different?
 Where are we headed?
-Our students and faculty are engaged in cutting-edge education and research to further our understanding of the world around us.
-We invite you to embark on the journey.
+Explore what the Department has to offer here.

 Oct.
 3: 21st Distinguished Lecture in the Anthropology of Europe

 Oct.
 28: William Douglas Basque Lecture

 4:30PM Machmer E24